AlbertHX86/alberthuang_site_final/content/authors/admin/_index.md

 My skill set comprises proficiency in Arduino, Python, C++, MATLAB, Stella Architect (a system dynamics simulation tool), SolidWorks, and diverse applications of machine learning.

 Presently, my research interests revolve around optimization techniques, Bayesian clustering methodologies, and the domain of smart grids.
-I am deeply invested in exploring these areas to contribute valuable insights to the field.
+I was working with prof. [Xiang Cheng](https://cde.nus.edu.sg/ece/staff/xiang-cheng/), and I am deeply invested in exploring these areas to contribute valuable insights to the field.

 Having engaged in previous research endeavors, I have actively worked on dynamic pricing models for airline tickets, smart grid optimization, and clustering problems.
 These experiences have honed my analytical abilities and fortified my passion for academic exploration.